iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 ----
 ### **Prox is Firmly Nonexpansive**

-The proximal operator is firmly nonexpansive.
-This helps with proving the convergence of many algorithms that uses th proximal operator.
+The proximal operator is firmly nonexpansive, a stronger type of operators than Lipschitz-1 Operators.
+This helps with proving the convergence of many algorithms that uses the proximal operator.
+For context, read [[../Operators Theory/Firmly Nonexpansive Operators]] for more about firmly nonexpansive operators in general.

 ---
 ### **Proximal Decomposition and Minty Parameterizations**